Arclight (comics): Film

-Arclight appeared in the 2006 live-action film X-Men: The Last Stand, portrayed by Dominican fashion model and actress Omahyra Mota.
-This version is a member of the Omegas, who join forces with Magneto's Brotherhood in stopping a mutant cure.
-She is later killed by the Phoenix.
+Arclight appears in X-Men: The Last Stand, portrayed by Omahyra Mota.
+This version is a member of the Omegas, who join forces with Magneto's Brotherhood to oppose the creation of a mutant cure, only to be killed by the Phoenix.

 Video games

 Arclight appears as a boss in Deadpool, voiced by Chani Krich.
 This version is a member of Mister Sinister's Marauders, who encounter the eponymous character after they unknowingly cost him a bounty.
-Deadpool kills Arclight in battle and later faces several clones of her while hunting Sinister.
+While seeking revenge on them, Deadpool kills Arclight in battle and later faces several clones of her.